bjharvey/flight_planner/README.md

 - Map annotations e.g. airports and FIR boundaries
 - Sources of met images (including details of map projections and extents for each domain)

 Each source of met images has a `images_xxx.py` file which deals with downloading and displaying the relevant images.
+Currently have used:
+- Met Office forecast images from http://gws-access.jasmin.ac.uk/public/mo_forecasts/restricted/ (restricted access)
+- ECMWF forecast images from https://charts.ecmwf.int/opencharts-api/v1/products
+- Sea ice concentration images from https://cryo.met.no/archive/ice-service/icecharts/quicklooks

-To add a new source, copy `images_mo.py` and adapt the functions to the new source.
+To add a new source, copy `images_mo.py` and adapt the functions as required.

 ### Contributing